 Tennessee Divorce Law: Alimony

 One of the most loved and feared words in the world of divorce is alimony.
 It’s pretty good if you’re receiver, pretty bad if you’re the giver.
-It’s also one of the most misunderstood aspects of the divorce process.
+Alimony in TN is also one of the most misunderstood aspects of the divorce process.
 As a term, alimony’s not so confusing — most people are probably aware that it’s the word used for financial support provided by a higher earning spouse after a divorce — but the process of figuring out the details of alimony can get complicated.

 Determination of alimony varies depending on where you live.
 In the state of Tennessee, alimony legislation has had some twists and turns, historically speaking.
 It makes sense, therefore, that misunderstandings are commonplace these days.

-In a vague sense, alimony comes into play when divorce places one spouse in a financially disadvantageous position.
+In a vague sense, alimony in TN comes into play when divorce places one spouse in a financially disadvantageous position.
 This spouse would be the recipient and the other would be the obliger, or the spouse who has to foot the bill for the other spouse’s unaffordable yet necessary expenses.
 However, if the obliger isn’t capable of footing the bill for those expenses, alimony is off the table.

 When it comes to calculating alimony, a judge will take three factors into account: how much, how long, and what type.

-Types of Alimony in Tennessee
+Types of Alimony in TN

 In Tennessee, there are currently four categories of alimony, which are each geared towards different circumstances.
-Different types of alimony have different rules, so it’s absolutely crucial to be aware of the various distinctions.
+Different types of alimony in TN have different rules, so it’s absolutely crucial to be aware of the various distinctions.
 The four categories are:

 - Alimony in Futuro: This is the type of alimony used in cases where one spouse’s financial dependency makes it impossible for them to maintain the standard of living to which they’ve grown accustomed.
 Alimony in Futuro somewhat evens the playing field, leveling out disparities between either spouse’s income.
 And yes — modifications can be made to this type of alimony, as long as the new terms are agreeable to the court.
 Alimony in Futuro ends when either the obliger or the recipient spouse dies or remarries, “automatically and unconditionally”.